How to Make Yourself Squirt: A Bold, Honest Guide

 Practical ways to relax:

-- Take a warm bath beforehand.
+• Taking a warm bath beforehand.

-- Do deep breathing or even meditation.
+• Deep breathing or meditation.

 Advanced Tips

-- Combine clitoral and G-spot stimulation: The double stimulation often amplifies release.
+• Combine clitoral and G-spot stimulation: The double stimulation often amplifies release.

-- Experiment with positions: Try kneeling with a toy inserted, or even standing in the shower.
+• Experiment with positions: Try kneeling with a toy inserted, or even standing in the shower.

-- Edge yourself: Build arousal close to orgasm, then back off before climax.
+• Edge yourself: Build arousal close to orgasm, then back off before climax.
 Repeat until release feels unavoidable.

-- Partnered play: Once you know what works solo, guide a partner with clear instructions.
+• Partnered play: Once you know what works solo, guide a partner with clear instructions.

 FAQs